amy-choi/AttackDefenseYOLO/README.md

 ## Model Training
 **1. Convert your datasets to VOC format for training.**
    * Put the label file in the Annotation under the data folder.
-   * Put the picture file in JPEGImages under the data folder.
+   * Put the image file in JPEGImages under the data folder.

 **2. Create .txt file by using kitti_annotation.py for training.**
    * Create a your_classes.txt under the model_data folder and write the categories you need to classifiy in it.